ImnIrdst/ACM-Challenge-2015/README.md

 # Todos
 22. Fix Spy Logic Code.
 (Doesn't Hide Correctly)
+23. Shuffle Players for random Priorities.
-23. Kill Hunter (or Player) on the Gold Strategy.
+24. Kill Hunter (or Player) on the Gold Strategy.
 (If Visible Enemies on The Gold Send Hunters).
-24. Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get.
+25. Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get.
 There.
 (Hunter on Gold Until Ally Miner Comes Around.)
-25. if a free player nearer to a target reassign the target.
+26. if a free player nearer to a target reassign the target.

 # Done
 00. Create Git Repository